Pie Corbett – How to use the shared writing approach

 It is the key moment at which writing is taught.
 If you don’t do shared writing, you’re not teaching writing.

 You’ll use your assessment of children’s writing to decide on the key ‘progress points’ that you need to focus on during shared writing.
-This may be aspects of composition (eg using a short sentence for impact or handling speech marks) or a more general aspect of writing behaviour (eg using a plan to develop plot).
+This may be aspects of composition (eg using a short sentence for impact or handling speech marks) or a more general aspect of writing behaviour (eg using a plan to develop a plot).

 “If you don’t do shared writing, you’re not teaching writing”